-Description Two storey mid terraced house.
-Accommodation Ground floor - entrance hallway, living room, kitchen and toilet.
-Upper floor - landing, three bedrooms and bathroom with w.c. and separate shower enclosure.
-Gross internal floor area (m2) 90 sq. metres or thereby.
-Neighbourhood and location Residential area of varying house types with local shopping, educational, social and transport facilities available within close proximity.
-Age Circa 1976.
-Weather Rain and strong winds.
+Description Two storey semi detached house.
+Accommodation Ground floor: Entrance hall, living room, kitchen and utility room.
+Upper floor : Landing, three bedrooms and shower room with WC.
+Gross internal floor area (m2) 83sq metres Neighbourhood and location Residential area of varying house types with local shopping, educational, social and transport facilities available within close proximity.
+Age Circa 1957.
+Weather Dry and bright.
 Chimney stacks Visually inspected with the aid of binoculars where appropriate.
-Chimney stacks Chimney stacks appropriate.
-Chimney stacks Roofing including roof space appropriate. appropriate.
-None.
-Sloping roofs were visually inspected with the aid of appropriate.
-None.
-Sloping roofs were visually inspected with the aid of binoculars where appropriate.
-Flat roofs were visually inspected from vantage points within the property and where safe and reasonable to do so from a Sloping roofs were visually inspected with the aid of binoculars where appropriate.
+There is a brick built mutual chimney head with lead flashings.
+Roofing including roof space Sloping roofs were visually inspected with the aid of binoculars where appropriate.
 Flat roofs were visually inspected from vantage points within the property and where safe and reasonable to do so from a 3m ladder externally.
-Roof spaces were visually inspected and were entered where there was safe and reasonable access, normally defined as
+Roof spaces were visually inspected and were entered where there was safe and reasonable access, normally defined as being from a 3m ladder within the property.
+If this is not possible, then physical access to the roof space may be taken by other means if the Surveyor deems it safe and reasonable to do so.
+Timber framed pitched design clad in original concrete interlocking